nodemailer/haraka-plugin-wildduck/README.md

 # WildDuck plugin for Haraka

+This plugin:

-This plugin enables recipient checks for Haraka.
-The plugin normalizes recipient email addresses and validates these against the users table in the WildDuck database.
-It also checks quota usage, so if the user quota has already been exceeded, the message is rejected.
+- enables recipient checks for Haraka.
+It normalizes recipient email addresses and validates these against the users table in the WildDuck database.
+- checks quota usage, so if the user quota has been exceeded, the message is rejected.
+- delivers messages to mongodb.

 ## Install